 Sophisticated seaside sustenance at Drakes Brighton:

+There’s something quite special about a boutique hotel with a good restaurant, especially when you love fine dining as much as me.
 Having a mid-winter Brighton short break staying at Drakes, a top UK boutique hotel, I learnt that The Restaurant at Drakes had yet again received the highest score for a Brighton restaurant in The Good Food Guide 2018.
 A great opportunity to review this top Brighton Restaurant then tumble conveniently into bed after my feast!

 The hotel is on the seafront, a stone’s throw from the iconic Palace Pier and the restaurant sits in a stylish but cosy basement room decorated in Tuscan tones and with arty food photos on the wall.
 We started off with a glass of Albourne Estate, Cellar Selection, Sussex, 2015 – a creamy Ortega and Chardonnay blend with a hint of oak – and nibbled on some deliciously warm rosemary focaccia.